 About Us

-Rob Eshman served as CEO from June 2022 to June 2024 to develop the foundation’s operational strategy.
-Under Rob’s leadership, the Foundation partnered with nonprofit newsrooms such as The 19th, The Trace and The War Horse to fund independent, investigative journalism.
-Additionally, Rob implemented the A-Mark Prize for Reporting on Misinformation and Disinformation, launching the first pilot program in collaboration with the Los Angeles Press Club in 2023.
+Rob Eshman served as CEO from June 2022 to June 2024 to develop the Foundation’s operational strategy.
+During this time, the Foundation gave grants to nonprofit newsrooms such as The 19th, The Trace, and The War Horse to fund independent, investigative journalism.
+Under Rob’s leadership and in collaboration with the Los Angeles Press Club, the Foundation launched the first A-Mark Prize for Reporting on Misinformation and Disinformation in 2023.

-Given our successful partnership with the L.A.
-Press Club, in May 2024, A-Mark Foundation shifted focus to awards and grantmaking to organizations that recognize journalistic excellence, in furtherance of our mission statement: Making focused grants to organizations that offer awards to promote and encourage journalism and investigative reporting.
+Given our success in funding a journalism prize for the L.A.
+Press Club, in May 2024, A-Mark Foundation shifted focus to the A-Mark Prizes with grantmaking to organizations that recognize journalistic excellence, in furtherance of our mission statement: Making focused grants to organizations that offer awards to promote and encourage journalism and investigative reporting.

 Our board